Captain’s Log: Whale I Never!

 Day 6: Whale I Never!

 Day 6 was all about Dead Reckoning (DR)!
 DR is a process sailors use to determine current position based on past position.
 The crew learned how to keep a DR log, practiced plotting a course from a sample log, used a hand-bearing compass to find a line of position (LOP), and fix LOPs on the fly.
 The group set sail and put their DR skills to the test.
 By late morning, the crew had even spotted whales again!
 “Again!”
-Captain Trevon exclaimed.
+Captain Jalil exclaimed.
 “How lucky are we?”

 Day 7: Pre-Travel Jitters